 CRS supports an education programme run by SVS for pre-primary and primary age (3 to 12 years) in each of the village centres.
 At present around 200 children are enrolled.
 The curriculum is based on ‘joyful learning’ methods and there is an emphasis on dance, music and drawing.
 CRS provides the salaries of the teachers.

-The women’s empowerment programme for women offers courses in tailoring, embroidery and bangle making.
+The women’s empowerment programme for women offers courses in tailoring, embroidery, bangle making and beautician skills.
 About 40 women and girls have received training to date.
 CRS pays the salary of the trainer and has supplied two machines.